silicoflare/pesupedia/general-info.md

 |:-----------:|:------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:---------------:|:-------------:|:-------------:|:-------------:|
 | 8:45 - 9:30 | 9:30 - 10:15 | 10:15 - 11:00 | 11:00 - 11:30 | 11:30 - 12:15 | 12:15 - 13:00 | 13:00 - 13:45 |  13:45 - 14:30  | 14:30 - 15:15 | 15:15 - 16:00 | 16:00 - 16:45 |

-In the first hour, there is a pardon of upto 10 minutes, which means you will be allowed into the class until 8:10, after which you might be allowed into the class but without attendance.
+In the first hour, there is a pardon of upto 10 minutes, which means you will be allowed into the class until 8:55, after which you might be allowed into the class but without attendance.
 No pardon for classes after breaks.
 Note that not every hour may have classes: classes could end at 13:45 or 16:00 on some days.

 ## Stuff you should have
 * **A book for notes.** A 5-subject spiral bound book is usually given by the university, so that's more than enough.
 * **Blue Book:** A thin, 16-page book (with an obvious blue paper bind) used to write assessments and other lab exams.
 Costs around ₹10 - ₹12, so buy atleast 2 for each subject.
 * **A calculator:** Only a basic-level scientific calculator is allowed.
 Programmable calculators are not allowed.
-The most recommended calculator is [Casio FX-991EX]().
+The most recommended calculators are [Casio FX-991EX](https://www.casio.com/us/scientific-calculators/product.FX-991EX/) or [Casio FX-991CW](https://www.casio.com/us/scientific-calculators/product.FX-991CW/).